Kannada film ‘Pedro’: A crackling chronicle of rural disquiet

 In a seemingly quiet corner of rural Karnataka, an electrician commits a horrible mistake that upturns his world.
 Pedro flaps about and then falls right off, his descent revealing harsh truths about human nature and the insular and often iniquitous ways of the Indian village.

-Natesh Hegde’s stunning feature debut has been selected by the Busan and London film festivals.
+Natesh Hegde’s stunning feature debut was premiered at the Busan International FIlm Festival London.
 Hegde based Pedro on a clear-eyed vision of rural life that contradicts the conventional notion of the ideal village in films.

 “If there is such a village, it doesn’t exist anymore,” the 26-year-old filmmaker told Scroll.in.
 “I have always felt that when you watch so-called rural films, you don’t get a sense of their real problems.”